-Manufacture de clignancourt known as "Manufacture de Monsieur", double saltcellar in hard porcelain with polychrome decoration of detached bouquets, wolf's teeth and gold fillets.
-Marked in red LSX.
+Manufacture de clignancourt called "Manufacture de Monsieur" multi-lobed dish in boat with polychrome decoration of detached bouquets, nets and combed in gold.
+Marked in LSX red under the crown of a prince of the blood.
 The Clignancourt porcelain factory is a factory which produced porcelain at the end of the 18th century.
 It was placed under the protection of the Count of Provence, brother of the king and future Louis XVIII.
-It is also commonly called Manufacture de Monsieur in reference to its illustrious protector.
+It is also commonly called Manufacture de Monsieur in reference to its illustrious patron.
 Kaolin deposits having been discovered in France during the 1760s, porcelain factories were created.
 The royal factory of Sèvres has the monopoly and the new factories are then placed under the protection of high personalities.
-Pierre Deruelle (also known as Desruelles), architect and building contractor, céramiques - objets de curiosités
+Pierre Deruelle (also known as